 Let's look at a simple example.
-When a painter creates a painting in his studio, he goes to extraordinary lengths to arrange and then reproduce the lighting.
+When a painter creates a painting in his studio, he goes to extraordinary lengths to arrange and reproduce the lighting.
 He doesn't just view the subject under that light, and it's the same lighting under which he views the finished work.
 Now take that painting to a museum or gallery.
 There's no way the curator or gallery owner can know or reproduce the same light under which the artist worked.
-Remove the painting to a home, and you remove it yet another step from those original conditions – but does that invalidate the new owner's appreciation?
+Move the painting to a home, and you remove it yet another step from those original conditions – but does that invalidate the new owner's appreciation?
 Of course not.
-That owner will doubtless agonize over just how to light that painting, but it's going to come down to informed personal preference at the end of the day – just the same as the way you choose components for your audio system.
+That owner will doubtless agonize over how to light that painting, but it will come down to informed personal preference at the end of the day – just the same as how you choose components for your audio system.

-Instead of asking whether the sound of your system is accurate, I'd suggest another, far more straightforward question of you:
+Instead of asking whether the sound of your system is accurate, I'd suggest another, far more straightforward question for you:

 Do you MAKE TIME within your busy schedule to listen to music from your home audio system?